fengxiaolong886/Rampup2024/README.md

 As years passed, I should be back to coding for more interesting world explore.
 It's not easy for these years, many roles transferred for life.
 It's forced to learn new skill and ignore what I have.
 The world go ahead so rapidly and seems not easy to catch it.
 I hope I can catch the tail this time.

 ## Action plan of Way forward: <br/>
-1. Follow the guide to travel with basic python, data analysis methods.
+1. Follow the guide to travel with basic python, data analysis methods.<br/>
    W28D6: Done <br/>
 3. Learn more about the data visualization method. <br/>
    W28D6: Done   <br/>
-4. Coding for machine learning basic algorithm. <br/>
-   W28D5: Pending on task 6,  leetcode task.
-Postpone. <br/>
-5. Review my previous deep learning code and RL code <br/>
-   W28D5: Pending on task 6,  leetcode task.
-Postpone. <br/>
-   W31D6: Cancel this part as new task assigned for structure learn for ML, DL and RL. <br/>
-7. Leetcode for basic algorithms.
+3. Leetcode for basic algorithms.
 Target 200 pcs in 30 days. <br/>
    Go forward with algorithm type, <br/>
       * Dynamic Programming (DP) - 动态规划 <br/>
       * Sliding Window - 滑动窗口 <br/>